PRESS DIGEST- New York Times business news - June 27

-June 27 The following are the top stories on the New York Times business pages.
+June 27 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - American hedge funds are taking their aggressive strategies overseas and finding more acceptance from international shareholders. nyti.ms/2sLwxiW